 Changes to the Environment

 A cold draft or warm air current caused by an open door or heater can trigger leaf yellowing in ficus trees.
 Check the surroundings of a ficus tree with yellow leaves to see if anything has changed.
 Spray ficus plants regularly to maintain local humidity levels and reduce the chances of leaf yellowing.
 Ficus trees need temperatures above 55 degrees Fahrenheit but thrive at daytime temperatures of around 70 degrees Fahrenheit.

 Fertilization-Caused Weeping Fig Yellow Leaves

-Ficus trees need regular fertilizing once a month using a general-purpose fertilizer to ensure healthy growth and leaf production.
-But too much fertilizer can cause a buildup of salts in the soil.
-This will cause the older leaves on a ficus tree to yellow and drop off.
+Ficus trees need regular fertilizing using a general-purpose fertilizer to ensure healthy growth and leaf production.
+But too much fertilizer can cause a buildup of salts in the soil, which can burn the roots.
+This will cause the older leaves on a ficus tree to turn yellow and drop off.
 If this happens, water the ficus tree thoroughly until water drains out of the bottom of its container.
 If you notice a white, crusty residue on the surface of the soil, immerse the whole pot in a bucket of water to leach out excess salts.